Below are new items the library acquired, new on the Libguide, or just resources you want to know about. Check 'em out!

 (Ursula K. Le Guin)

 Starting is often the most difficult step in doing research, please see my other tabs for guidance, if needed.
 The "One Search" box below is a great place to begin your literature search.
 Unlike its close relative, the "One Search" on the library's home page, this version has been commanded (by yours truly) to look only at designated anthropologically indexed databases and sources.
 This does have its drawbacks and you may wish to do further searches with the full version.
 Although, once you start a search you can change the parameters.
 This helps to hone in on more relevant materials.
 Also, as on most search engines, there is an "Advanced Search" option (or "More Search Options" in this case), which allows for more keywords, other search terms, and commands to be added to your search.
 If you are looking for a particular database, check out the "database" tab.
 Perhaps browsing through reference materials on the 3rd floor of Library West will help spark an idea or topic, see that tab to take that route.
 Also in the reference tab is a link to "Reference Universe' which will allow you to browse many (but not all) of our reference titles at your computer.
 If searching for books within our collection, there is nothing better than searching in the university's library catalog, select that tab, next to the default "Find" tab on the homepage.
 And there is nothing like browsing in the stacks once you have located your topic's call numbers.
 Serendipity rules!
 Whatever works.
 It is all good.

 Anthropology World News - Live RSS Feed

 Image of the Moment

-Hello and welcome (again).
-I am now the "not so new" anthropology subject specialist librarian (starting my 3rd year in February).
+Hello and welcome.
+I am your spiritual guide and anthropology subject specialist librarian here at the UF.
 My background is in cultural and visual anthropology, the visual arts (cinema & photography), Latin American studies, and library science.
 I have tried to create a resource for all levels of practitioners and students from all the specialties in anthropology.
 Let me know how I can help you.